Forced Laborer Memorial Transit: Inauguration

-At the invitation of the City of Nuremberg, former forced labourers from numerous countries, such as the Netherlands, Poland and the Ukraine, took part in the inauguration ceremony.
+At the invitation of the City of Nuremberg, former forced labourers from numerous countries, such as the Netherlands, Poland and Ukraine, took part in the inauguration ceremony.
 Professor Wladyslaw Bartoszewski (born 1922 in Warsaw), who had himself been a prisoner in the Auschwitz concentration camp from 1940 to 1941, delivered the commemorative speech.
 He was awarded the honorary title of Just Among the Nations and the Peace Prize of the German Book Trade.
 In his speech, he described the erection of the memorial together with the former forced laborers as an important step towards reconciliation.
 Robert Zweermann from Rotterdam, himself a former forced laborer in Nuremberg, spoke on behalf of all the forced laborers and played a decisive role in the realization process of the memorial.
 For him, the memorial "Transit" is a visible sign that "gives shape to the essence of our common existence at that time".
 The Lord Mayor of Nuremberg, Dr. Ulrich Maly, emphasized three functions of the memorial in his speech.
 It serves to commemorate the affected people who were deprived of their dignity here in Nuremberg, together with the Documentation Centre, the Memorium of the Nuremberg Trials and the terrain information system "Former Reich Party Rally Grounds" it is part of the city's culture of remembrance and, through its informative, documenting and confrontational character, contributes to assuming political responsibility for the German guilt.

 The memorial in detail

-The memorial is a six-metre-high funnel-shaped sculpture.
-It is made up of 3,000 aluminium men who symbolically grab each other's hands and are connected to each other by their feet.
-This funnel is placed on a light dome of the subway station at the Plärrer and can be therefore viewed both at street level in the form of a dome and underground in its continuation as a cone in the foyer of the mezzanine floor and the pedestrian underpass.
+The memorial is a six-meter-high funnel-shaped sculpture, composed of 3,000 aluminum figures symbolically grabbing each other's hands and connected by their feet.
+This funnel is placed on the light dome of the subway station at the Plärrer, making it visible both at street level as a dome and underground in its continuation as a cone in the mezzanine floor foyer and pedestrian underpass.

 Three explanatory text panels contain the word forced labour in twelve languages, followed by a statement by the City of Nuremberg.

 The City of Nuremberg invested a total of €50,000 in the realisation of the Memorial.